We use cookies to understand how people use Depot.

 remote_store_address = "grpcs://cache.depot.dev"

-If you are a member of multiple organizations, and you are authenticating with a user token, you must additionally specify which organization to use for cache storage using the x-depot-org header:
+If you are a member of multiple organizations and authenticating with a user token, additionally specify which organization to use for cache storage using the x-depot-org header:

 remote_store_headers = { "x-depot-org" = "DEPOT_ORG_ID" }

-Once Pants is configured to use Depot Cache, you can then run your builds as you normally would.
-Pants will automatically communicate with Depot Cache to fetch and reuse any stored build artifacts from your previous builds.
+After you configure Pants to use Depot Cache, run your builds as you normally would.
+Pants automatically communicates with Depot Cache to fetch and reuse any stored build artifacts from your previous builds.

 [GLOBAL]